First and second degree funding (Year 5 onwards)

 In your fifth year of study of Medicine or Dental Surgery, the NHS will take over as the main funding provider for your course.

 Years of study include a pre-lim year and/or intercalated year, but excludes any repeat years you may have taken.

 Funding from the NHS bursary scheme doesn't need to be repaid and there is no contract with the NHS after you finish your course.

 Help with tuition fees

-The NHS pays tuition fees regardless of family income for home UK funded students and EU students.
+The NHS pays tuition fees regardless of family income for home UK funded students.
 You need to apply for the NHS Bursary so that your tuition fees are paid by the NHS.

 How to apply

 The School of Medicine or the School of Dentistry will compile a list of students who will be eligible for the NHS bursary and send this to the appropriate funding authority.
 This notification must be received by the funding office in order for an application to be processed.
 This process usually starts from April onwards.

 The authority you deal with depends on where you lived prior to the start of your course:

 |Wales||NHS (Wales) Student Awards Services (NHS SAS||You can apply online|